maoschanz/drawing/README.md

-# Drawing
+# Drawing (branch 0.4.x)

 ## A simple drawing application for Linux.

 This application is a basic image editor, similar to Microsoft Paint, but aiming at the GNOME desktop.

 PNG, JPEG and BMP files are supported.

-Besides GNOME, some more traditional design layouts are available too, as well as an [elementaryOS layout](./docs/screenshots/elementary.png).
-It should also be compatible with [Purism's Librem 5 phone](./docs/screenshots/librem_options.png).
+Besides GNOME, some more traditional design layouts are available too, as well as an elementaryOS layout.
+It should also be compatible with smartphone screens (Librem 5, Pine Phone, etc.)

 ### Available tools

 (and a few of their options)

-Drawing tools:
+Classic tools:

 | Tool      | Options        |
 |:---------:|:--------------:|